 There’s an exciting summer of sport ahead with the football kicking off today (and yes, we did intend that pun) and a host of other events taking place throughout the summer.
-From the Monaco Grand Prix to the Kings Cup Regatta in Mallorca, this year’s sporting calendar is packed full of exciting events.
+This year’s sporting calendar is packed full of exciting events.
 But why leave it to the professionals to have all the fun?
 Be inspired, fly somewhere exotic and get active this summer.

 Where to go and what to do